Average speed cameras and motorbikes

 But we have heard at least one report of a supplementary rear-facing fixed speed camera being used, specifically to catch out bikers.
 Don’t say we didn’t warn you.

 With the rear-facing cameras, obviously, you are fair game.
 If you’re interested in the technology behind the two different types of system, you can read more here.

 Why do they even have front-facing cameras if they don’t catch motorbikes?

 Because front-facing camera can also capture the driver’s face as well as the number plate – important in court cases where the driver may claim someone else was in charge of the vehicle.

 How far over the limit do I need to be to get a speeding fine?

 The Association of Chief Police Officers (ACPO) recommend that local police authorities set their cameras at the speed limit, plus 10% + 2mph.
 So in a 40 MPH zone that would be 40+4+2 = 46mph.

-However, inside information says that the majority are actually set at a much simpler speed limit plus 10%, giving you an extra 4mph breathing room on the ACPO recommendation.
+However, a contact inside a safety camera partnership says that the majority are actually set at a much simpler speed limit plus 10%, giving you an extra 4mph breathing room on the ACPO recommendation.